CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### blackbox_exporter

+Note that blackbox_exporter is typically installed on the Prometheus node and does not need to be installed on any other nodes in the default pgMonitor configuration.
 The following pgMonitor configuration files should be placed according to the following mapping:

 | pgMonitor Configuration File | System Location |
 |------------------------------|-----------------|